 Charrettes are organized to encourage the participation of all.
 That includes everyone who is interested in bringing the vision to reality: residents, property owners, developers, and local government.

-To the south of the site is an officially abandoned rail line.
+To the north & west of the site is an officially abandoned rail line.
 The City is currently working on plans to turn the line into a multi-use path (coal-line-trail).
-Phase I, which runs adjacent to the neighborhood center is anticipated to have construction begin in 2020.
+Phase I, which runs adjacent to the neighborhood is anticipated to have construction begin in 2020.

 227 West Jefferson Blvd.
 Suite 1400 S South Bend, Indiana 46601